adambabik/respond/README.md

 respond can be used in node.js applications.
 All you need to do is to install respond from NPM (see Installation) and require module in you app.

 More details will come soon.

+## Todos

+* possibility to send a command to a specific client (now each command is broadcasted to all clients)
+* dashboard to manage clients, logs and other

 ## License